The Mystery of Mr. X: Plot

-London police constables are being killed by a man calling himself "Mr. X" (Leonard Mudie).
-By chance, one of the murders occurs around the same time and place as a diamond robbery, leading Police Commissioner Sir Herbert Frensham (Henry Stephenson) to suspect the same man is responsible for both, much to the annoyance of the thief, Nicholas "Nick" Revel (Robert Montgomery), and his confederates, taxi driver Joseph "Joe" Palmer (Forrester Harvey) and insurance clerk Hutchinson (Ivan F. Simpson).
+London police constables are being killed by a man calling himself "Mr. X".
+By chance, one of the murders occurs around the same time and place as a diamond robbery, leading Police Commissioner Sir Herbert Frensham to suspect the same man is responsible for both, much to the annoyance of the thief, Nicholas "Nick" Revel, and his confederates, taxi driver Joseph "Joe" Palmer and insurance clerk Hutchinson.

 After another slaying, Sir Christopher Marche is arrested as a suspect, as he had drunkenly quarreled with the latest victim shortly before his death.
 However, Nick provides him with an alibi.
-As a result, he becomes acquainted with Marche's grateful fiancée (and the commissioner's daughter), Jane Frensham (Elizabeth Allan).
+As a result, he becomes acquainted with Marche's grateful fiancée (and the commissioner's daughter), Jane Frensham.
 The two are attracted to each other.

 Meanwhile, Sir Herbert becomes convinced that Nick is Mr. X and puts him under constant surveillance.
 When the commissioner learns that his daughter has gone alone to Nick's flat, he sends Marche a message supposedly from Nick urgently requesting that they meet.
 When Marche finds the couple alone together, though they are not doing anything untoward, he breaks off his engagement with Jane.

 Nick decides to give up his life of crime for Jane.
 He mails back the jewel.
 However, when Joe warns him that Hutchinson has been picked up for questioning, he realizes that it is only a matter of time before his associate gives him up.
 Nick discovers that the locations of the murders form an X, which provides him with the site of the next crime.
 He disguises himself as a policeman and flushes the real killer out.
 After a struggle, Mr. X is fatally injured, but before he dies, he boasts to Sir Herbert how close he came to fulfilling his goal of one murder for each of the 15 years he spent in prison.